-The role of public safety officers has been studied to focus on the concept of “two-hat” syndrome, which refers to officers who hold multiple positions in safety.
-These positions, although related to each other, have different expectations and call for a new set of people to interact with, such as an EMT or security officer (Trainor, & Barsky, 2011).
-The authors at the Disaster Research Center noted that these professionals may encounter moments where they deal with conflict or ambiguity due to their multiple role expectations.
+The “two-hat” syndrome referred to public safety officers who held multiple positions in safety.
+These positions, although related to each other, had different expectations and called for a new set of people with whom to interact, such as an EMTs or security officers (Trainor, & Barsky, 2011).
+The authors at the Disaster Research Center noted that these professionals encountered moments where they dealt with conflict or ambiguity due to their multiple role expectations.

-Similar to the role of safety officers, hospital chaplains may experience the concept of two-hat syndrome.
-Their position has several levels, which allows them to be placed in many positions of interaction with all departments in the organization.
-Chaplains would then, in addition to their multiple roles, have to manage the proper shifting between positions.
-They may also experience some role conflict and ambiguity due to the nature of their position.
-In other words, these individuals may encounter the challenge of managing the people that they come in contact with along with the tasks needed for these individuals.

-Hospital Chaplains as Liaisons

-For this research study, hospital chaplains are identified as liaisons within their organization based on their unique behaviors of communication.
-According to the definition, communication behaviors are essential to the uniqueness of this individual.
-In this section, the term liaison will be discussed from previous research in network analysis.
-Following that discussion, will be a linking of the term liaison with the role of the hospital chaplain.
+Organizational Liaisons and Networks

-Research in network analysis looks at the different links between individuals, departments, and units in organizational settings (Luke and Harris, 2007).
-Freeman, in his book, talked about the paradigm of network analysis and how it has developed four features: 1) Network analysis is a structural approach focusing on links, 2) it is grounded in empirical data, 3) makes frequent use of mathematical computation models, and 4) is highly graphical (2004).
-It is within this field that the term liaison can commonly be found.
-Liaisons describe those within the network that are highly connected.
-Typically represented in graphic or model form, liaison representation focuses on the illustration of the liaison’s position.
-However, this study will attempt to shift the idea of the liaison from an illustration to a representation.
-This attempt will bring authenticity to the study as it will try to explain the liaison through the role of the hospital chaplain.
+Research in network analysis looked at the different links between individuals, departments, and units in organizational settings (Luke & Harris, 2007).
+Freeman discussed the paradigm of network analysis and its four features: Network analysis 1) structurally focused on links, 2) utilized empirical data, 3) made frequent use of mathematical computation models, and 4) utilized highly graphical representations (2004).
+Within this field, the term liaison described those who were highly connected.
+Typically represented in graphic or model form, liaison representation placed the person in the center of a larger group of individuals or departments.
+While a fruitful conception of liaison, graphical representations only showed who connected to whom without addressing the actual communication behaviors these people exhibited.

-nnA popular study in the field of social network analysis came from Ennett and Bauman who looked at the likelihood of smoking in adolescents who were considered isolates (low connection in the network), clique members (a group members in a network), and liaisons (highly connected individuals in the network) (1993).
-Their initial results found that isolates in the network were more likely to consider smoking, but later results would show that members of cliques or liaisons were more likely to smoke among middle school individuals.
-This study relates to the significance of influence and connection in a network.
-The authors note that group members and liaisons have larger amounts of connections which allows them to interact with more people.
-Similarly, a chaplain in a hospital has a higher amount of interactions with people in the organization which would allow them to be identified as liaisons in their network.
-As a result, these liaisons will be the focus of this study to explore their communication behaviors in regards to their work environment.
+Ennett and Bauman (1993) conducted a popular study of social network analysis who looked at the likelihood of smoking in adolescents who were considered isolates (low connection in the network), clique members (a group members in a network), and liaisons (highly connected individuals in the network).
+Their initial results found that isolates in the network were more likely to consider smoking, but later results showed members of cliques or liaisons were more likely to smoke among middle-school individuals.
+The authors noted that group members and liaisons had more connections.
+Absent from this study were actual messages and interaction behaviors that should be at the heart of communication research.